sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1d6 fire damage on a failed save, or half as much damage on a successful one.
 The explosion spreads around corners and ignites unattended flammable objects in the area.

 ***Remote Detonator.*** When you set a mine, you can link it to a remote detonator, allowing any creature holding the detonator to trigger the mine as an Interact action.
-Typically, a detonatorís range is limited to 1,000 feet, but a mine connected to a detonator via a computer network can be detonated from essentially any distance.
+Typically, a detonator√≠s range is limited to 1,000 feet, but a mine connected to a detonator via a computer network can be detonated from essentially any distance.

 ***Smoke.*** A smoke grenade creates a 10-foot-radius sphere of smoke centered on the point where it detonates.
 The smoke spreads around corners, and its area is heavily obscured.
 It lasts for 1 minute or until dispersed by a moderate wind (at least 10 miles per hour).

 ***Stun.*** Each creature within 10 feet of the grenade when it explodes makes a Constitution saving throw.
 On a failed save, the target takes 1d6 thunder damage and is rattled until the end of its next turn.
 A creature that fails the saving throw by 5 or more is stunned instead of rattled until the end of its next turn.
-On a success, the target takes half as much damage and isnít rattled.
+On a success, the target takes half as much damage and isn√≠t rattled.

 Mines

 Unlike grenades, which explode shortly after being thrown, mines are designed to detonate once a specific trigger occurs.
 As an action, you can set a mine in an unoccupied space within 5 feet of you.

 When you set a mine, determine the circumstances under which the mine will detonate.
-For example, you can set the mine to detonate on a timer, when a creature enters the mineís space, or under other specific circumstances (such as when a door opens or a vehicle activates).
+For example, you can set the mine to detonate on a timer, when a creature enters the mine√≠s space, or under other specific circumstances (such as when a door opens or a vehicle activates).
 You can also rig the mine to detonate remotely using a remote detonator (see below).

 When detonated, a mine functions identically to the grenade it emulates.